seosgithub/flok/docs/services.md

 #Services
 Services are helper hubs that send and receive information typically from other services or directly from interrupts.
 They are meant to act as a glue between controllers and devices.
 Services can receive events and can run periodic events on longer intervals.
+They are very similar to controllers except they do not contain actions and are meant to be used as singletons (although they are instantized, the instances are globally shared).

 ##Daemons & Agents
 Services are either a `daemon` or an `agent`.
 The only difference between these two is how the service is woken up (timers are allowed to run).